 Use this graph to identify the peak times of the day when the website receives traffic.
-If the peak is just before midnight, then consider adding a special offer on the website that ends at midnight to create a last minute rush of sales.
-If the peak is around lunchtime, then make sure you promote the website with advertising heavily around 11am, just before lunchtime, to draw in the biggest number of visitors.
+If the peak is just before midnight, then consider adding a special offer on the website that ends at midnight to create a last-minute rush of sales.
+However, if the peak is around lunchtime, then make sure you promote the website by promoting heavily around 11 am, just before lunchtime, to draw in the biggest number of visitors.

 Again, ensure you pick a large date range in the top right corner once the report has run to get the best results.

 Now you can see how well the website performs at different times of the day.
-You can switch between goal completions and ecommerce conversion rate using the drop down just above the graph shown below.
-This is especially useful when adding bid adjustments on PPC campaigns to boost overall profitability:
+You can switch between goal completions and e-commerce conversion rate using the drop-down just above the graph shown below.
+This is especially useful when adding bid adjustments on e-commerce PPC campaigns to boost overall profitability:

-If ecommerce tracking is installed correctly, remember to account for different average order values as well as the different conversion rates throughout the day.
-The effectiveness of the website during the day depends not only on how well the website converts at different times, but also the average amount people spend during those times.
+If e-commerce tracking is installed correctly, remember to account for different average order values as well as the different conversion rates throughout the day.
+The effectiveness of the website during the day depends not only on how well the website converts at different times but also the average amount people spend during those times.
 An excellent metric for analysing this is the “Per Session Value”, which accounts for both the conversion rate and average order value.

-Having analysed hundreds of websites, we’ve seen that traffic is highly likely to dip and have a lower conversion rate during the weekends.
+Having analysed hundreds of websites, we’ve seen that traffic is often likely to dip and have a lower conversion rate during the weekends.

-Traffic levels can also be lower on Fridays, when a large number of people are socialising, travelling, or watching their favourite TV shows.
+Traffic levels can also be lower on Fridays when a large number of people are socialising, travelling, or watching their favourite TV shows for example.

 There’s often surprising statistics from Monday to Thursday, with certain days having much higher conversion rates than others.
 For example, we’ve seen that many people make the biggest purchases online in the middle of the week (and often during work hours!).

-There’s a great collection of Twitter & Blog post statistics over at BufferApp.com and Email sending statistics at Mojn.com, if you want to see how these specific channels vary at different times.
+There’s a great collection of Twitter & Blog post statistics over at BufferApp.com and Email sending statistics at OptinMonster, if you want to see how these specific channels vary at different times.

 The statistics for different days of the week are important to look at so you can optimize your marketing activities.
 So whilst it can be fun to theorize why a certain day performs well, what’s really important is matching the real data.
-For example, the conversion rate for a teenage clothing website we promote increases by almost 20% on average on Thursdays.
+For example, the conversion rate for a teenage clothing website we promote increases by almost 22% on average on Thursdays.
 Why this happens, we don’t know.
-What’s important though, is that we know we can spend 20% extra per person with paid advertising on Thursdays, while ensuring that all social media channels save their best content for this highly lucrative day.
+What’s important though, is that we know we can spend 22% extra per person with paid advertising on Thursdays, while ensuring that all social media channels save their best promotional content for this highly lucrative day.

-Follow the steps below to create a day of the week traffic report or click here to add our Analytics Day of the Week traffic report automatically into Google Analytics once logged in:
+Follow the steps below to create a Google Analytics Day of the Week traffic report or click here to add our Analytics Day of the Week traffic report automatically into Google Analytics once logged in:

 As always, ensure you pick a large date range in the top right corner for more accurate statistics: